Call for Letters of Intent - Guidelines & Funding Streams

-The Fund's fifth Call for Letters of Intent will be announced in February 2019.
+The Fund's sixth Call for Letters of Intent will be announced in February 2020.

 With respect to eligibility for a Broadcasting Accessibility Fund grant, the lead proponent (i.e. team leader) must be a Canadian citizen or permanent resident of Canada.

 In addition, successful applicants will be contractually obliged to conduct the bulk of the work involved (for example, research and development) in Canada.

 Partnerships (such as joint initiatives proposed by the disability community, a research group, a university and/or a broadcaster) are strongly encouraged.

 The Broadcasting Accessibility Fund will consider proposals that meet the following guidelines for eligible streams of funding.
 We strongly urge you to refer to our Mandate to ensure your initiative addresses the key goals of the Fund.
 You must clearly demonstrate how your initiative will tangibly increase accessibility to broadcasting content in Canada.

 - Technical R&D

 - Research into the functional interfaces for set top boxes or handheld television controllers (Example: research into head stylus/finger sensor enabling simplified access to programming; audible programming menus; software to simplify access to described video via universal remote controls)